- What is dry bulb temperature? What is wet bulb temperature?

 - Universal gas constant, .

 Partial pressure of water vapor (Pv): Since moist air is a mixture of dry air and water vapor, the water vapor contributes to the pressure component of moist air, known as partial pressure or partial pressure of water vapor.
 You can obtain it by multiplying the vapor pressure of the pure component by the mole fraction.
+To learn more about how to find partial pressure, check the partial pressure calculator.

 Saturated vapor pressure (Ps): The pressure of water vapor at which water vapor and ice coexist.
 In other words, the pressure at saturation point.
 The saturation point or volume is the point when the